huggingface/blog/how-to-train.md

 # ...
 ```

 What is great is that our tokenizer is optimized for Esperanto.
 Compared to a generic tokenizer trained for English, more native words are represented by a single, unsplit token.
+Diacritics, i.e. accented characters like `ĉ`, `ĝ`, `ĥ`, `ĵ`, `ŝ`, and `ŭ` are encoded natively.
 We also represent sequences in a more efficient manner.
 Here on this corpus, the average length of encoded sequences is ~30% smaller as when using the pretrained GPT-2 tokenizer.

 Here’s  how you can use it in `tokenizers`, including handling the RoBERTa special tokens – of course, you’ll also be able to use it direcly from `transformers`.